Things to Consider Before Gifting a Drone This Christmas

 • Bind-to-fly (BNF).
 No controllers are included, so you must purchase additional ones or use an app on your mobile device.
 The good news is that these drones are ready to fly right out of the box.

 • Almost-ready-to-fly (ARF).
 You can think of these as drone starter packs.
-Most lack essential components like motors, speed controllers, flight controllers, and batteries.
-Even though you have almost everything you need to construct your drone, you will still need to make a lot of additional purchases to be able to fly it.
+Most lack essential components, such as motors, speed controllers, flight controllers, and batteries.
+Although you have almost everything you need to construct your drone, you will still need to make several additional purchases to be able to fly it.
 Plus, you can customize these drones to your specific flying needs.

 • First-person video (FPV).
 These drones can film and send that footage to a smartphone, VR headset, or another device with the appropriate software installed.
 Taking photographs with a drone is a popular hobby for many photographers.